Stop Comparing Yourself to Others Or Who You Were Yesterday

-In a recent post on r/productivity, there were some top comments refuting this advice with how they actually like to use jealousy, greed, and wanting to be better than other people as motivation to achieve “greatness.”
-Not only is comparing yourself to others the wrong way to achieve true greatness, so is comparing yourself to who you were yesterday.
+I came across an interesting post on r/productivity where people were saying how they actually like to use the jealousy, greed, and anger that comes from comparing themselves to others as motivation to achieve “greatness.”
+Not only is comparing yourself to others the wrong way to achieve “greatness,” so is comparing yourself to who you were yesterday.

 Being better than who you were yesterday should be the bare minimum you strive for, because it doesn’t allow you to achieve what you’re fully capable of.